|

 inspire Singaporeans to discover their heritage - soon came about.

-qipao from me,' she says with satisfaction.
-Cotton qipaos are priced from
+first qipao from me,' she says with satisfaction.
+Cotton qipaos are priced

-also T-shirts - a later addition, and she steers clear of propaganda art
+are also T-shirts - a later addition, and she steers clear of propaganda

 Chinese paper-cuts.

-design range to include lifestyle products, especially as she has a soft
+expand her design range to include lifestyle products, especially as she

 - SINGAPORE